tednaleid/understanding-git/src/index.md

 !SLIDE
 # HEAD

-<code>HEAD</code> is the active commit that will be the parent of the next commit
+<code>HEAD</code> is the current branch/commit

+This will be the parent of the next commit

 ```
 % cat .git/HEAD